imagej/imagej.github.io/_pages/events/2011-hackathon-in-madison.md

 ### ImageJ2

--   Enabled support for IJ2-style plugins in the 3D Viewer \[see [r2190](http://trac.imagej.net/changeset/2190)\], which helped to further improve the plugin framework architecture.
+-   Enabled support for ImageJ2-style plugins in the 3D Viewer \[see [r2190](http://trac.imagej.net/changeset/2190)\], which helped to further improve the plugin framework architecture.
 (Curtis Rueden and Bene Schmid)
--   Finalized the mechanism by which the ImageJ 1.x legacy support works, using a tool called Javassist to surgically alter IJ1 behavior where necessary \[see [r2175](http://trac.imagej.net/changeset/2175)\] (Curtis Rueden).
+-   Finalized the mechanism by which the ImageJ legacy support works, using a tool called Javassist to surgically alter ImageJ behavior where necessary \[see [r2175](http://trac.imagej.net/changeset/2175)\] (Curtis Rueden).
--   Improved how IJ1 plugins are called from IJ2 \[see [r2186](http://trac.imagej.net/changeset/2186)\] (Curtis Rueden).
+-   Improved how ImageJ plugins are called from ImageJ2 \[see [r2186](http://trac.imagej.net/changeset/2186)\] (Curtis Rueden).
--   Progress on combined spectral-lifetime visualization and analysis in IJ2 (Aivar Grislis).
+-   Progress on combined spectral-lifetime visualization and analysis in ImageJ2 (Aivar Grislis).
--   Initial development toward a multi-resolution tiled viewer for IJ2 (Aivar Grislis).
+-   Initial development toward a multi-resolution tiled viewer for ImageJ2 (Aivar Grislis).
 -   Worked on making ITK available to ImageJ plugins (Luis Ibáñez).

 ### Bio-Formats